Ikigai: Finding your passion and purpose in life + Free Workbook

 7. Reconnect with nature.

 Nature is the best source of inspiration, peace and beauty.
 Like John Muir so perfectly said: “Take a course in good water and air; and in the eternal youth of Nature you may renew your own.
 Go quietly, alone; no harm will befall you.”

 8. Give thanks to anything that brightens our day and makes us feel alive.

 The secret to happiness is being grateful for all that is around us.
 We call blessings into our life if we have a grateful and positive attitude.

 There’s no point in worrying so much about what happened in the past or what might happen in the future.
 Just be present in the moment right now and be mindful of the experiences in the present.

 You did the reflections and found your life’s purpose.
 Now comes the most important part: turning it into action.
 Go out to the world and live.
 Thrive, flourish, do.
 Be happy and joyful.
 Life is a beautiful and glorious event.

 I encourage you to follow through the steps in this post to help find your Ikigai.
 If you feel like you’re lost or confused as to what is next in your life, taking the time to understand the four important areas and how you can unite them can help give your life a new meaning and allow you to accomplish great things.

 I created a free workbook to assist you in finding your Ikigai.
 There are actionable, simple steps to help you fill out your mission-what you love; your vocation: what the world needs; your profession-what you can get paid for; and your passion- what you’re good at.

-Check out this books, available on Amazon, to gain more depth on how to find your Ikigai and discover how other people have applied this concept to their life.
+Check out this books to gain more depth on how to find your Ikigai and discover how other people have applied this concept to their life.